aqude/weather/README.md

 - Use [OpenWeatherMap] API
 - Use Material Design 2
 - Dark Mode
-- Support two language.
-English & Persian
+- Support three language.
+English & Persian & Russian
 - Use locale Database

 **Demo** application is available in [Release]